wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 summary: Learn how to set up your application to send metrics, histograms, and trace data to Wavefront.
 ---

 You start the flow of trace data into Wavefront by instrumenting your application.
-Instrumentation enables you to trace a transaction flow from end to end across multiple distributed services, guided by key metrics from your application.
-By visualizing a transaction as a _trace_ that consists of a hierarchy of _spans_, you can pinpoint where the transaction is spending most of its time, and discover where it might be failing.
+Instrumentation enables you to trace a request flow from end to end across multiple distributed services, guided by key metrics from your application.
+By visualizing a request as a _trace_ that consists of a hierarchy of _spans_, you can pinpoint where the request is spending most of its time, and discover where it might be failing.

 You instrument each microservice in your application with one or more Wavefront _observability SDKs_.
 You choose these SDKs based on:
 * The frameworks (components) you use in the microservice -- for example, Java Dropwizard Jersey